Categories

 Everything Compliance - Shout Outs and Rants

-In today’s episode, Everything Compliance, Shout Outs and Rants (Q4-GWIC edition) is hosted by Kristy Grant-Hart, and the guest panelists include Karen Moore, Lisa Fine and Hemma Lomax.
+In today’s episode, Kristy Grant-Hart hosts Everything Compliance, Shout Outs, and Rants (Q4-GWIC edition).
+The guest panelists include Karen Moore, Lisa Fine, and Hemma Lomax.

-1. Lisa Fine has a rant and a rave.
-First after noting she cannot play Christmas music more than two weeks before Thanksgiving, she rants about vendors pushing compliance officers to use budget in Q4 and she raves about her hometown Buffalo Bills.
+3. Lisa Fine has a rant and a rave.
+First, after noting she cannot play Christmas music more than two weeks before Thanksgiving, she rants about vendors pushing compliance officers to use the budget in Q4 and raves about her hometown, the Buffalo Bills.

-1. Hemma Lomax rants about the rush to write AI policies that are very prescriptive and exhaustive lists of approved uses, with approved tools only because we have to be very realistic about the manner to approach these interests.
+4. Hemma Lomax rants about the rush to write AI policies that are very prescriptive and exhaustive lists of approved uses with approved tools only because we have to be realistic about approaching these interests.

 The members of this special episode of Everything Compliance are:

-• Karen Woody – Is one of the top academic experts on the SEC.
-She is also the co-host of the award-winning podcast, The Woody Report.
+• Karen Woody is one of the top academic experts at the SEC and the co-host of the award-winning podcast The Woody Report.

 • Karen Moore is an Adjunct Law professor at the Fordham School of Law.